Catrin Evans is a director and playwright based in Glasgow, with

 She began her career primarily as director, with a specific

 interest in Verbatim Theatre.
-Her first piece That's What We
+Her first piece, That's What

-Should All Be Mourning, was a critical success at the Fringe
+We Should All Be Mourning, was a critical success at the

-in 2004 - receiving High Commendation from the Amnesty Freedom of
+Fringe in 2004 -- receiving High Commendation from the Amnesty

-Expression panel.
-Since then Catrin has gone on to create, write
+Freedom of Expression panel.
+Since then Catrin has gone on to

-and direct a wide range of theatre shows, with a
+create, write and direct a wide range of theatre shows, with a

-The last few years have seen a shift in her focus to working as a Playwright, as well as a director.
-She currently has two new pieces in development - Icebergs in The Clyde, which is being supported by the Peggy Ramsay Foundation and Out in the Dark, my piece with The Writer's Project.
-Last year she wrote Endurance in conjunction with The Women's Creative Company, which was presented as part of Festival 2014, and in 2013 she co-wrote and co-directed Leaving Planet Earth, the flagship show for the Edinburgh International Festival.
-Earlier that year Catrin was commissioned by Oran Mor to write Thank You, which was presented as part of A Play, A Pie and A Pint.
-It has since been translated into Italian and performed in Florence's Intercity Festival, and is currently being adapted for BBC Radio Scotland.
+The last few years have seen a shift in her focus to working as a playwright, as well as a director.
+She has been developing two new pieces: Icebergs in The Clyde, which is being supported by the Peggy Ramsay Foundation and Out in the Dark, a piece with The Writer's Project.
+She wrote Endurance in conjunction with The Women's Creative Company, which was presented as part of Festival 2014, and in 2013 she co-wrote and co-directed Leaving Planet Earth, the flagship show for the Edinburgh International Festival.
+Earlier in 2013, Catrin was commissioned by Òran Mór to write Thank You, which was presented as part of A Play, A Pie and A Pint.
+It has since been translated into Italian and performed in Florence's Intercity Festival, and was adapted for BBC Radio Scotland in 2016.

-Recent directing credits include: Dear Scotland for The National Theatre of Scotland, Some Other Mother by AJ Taudevin, The Sweet Silver Song of the Lark by Molly Taylor, Fragile by David Greig as part of Theatre Uncut in New York, Could You Please Look Into The Camera by Mohammed Al Attar, Demons & The Jeans Jacques Rousseau Show, and Associate Director on the National Theatre of Scotland's Truant by John Retallack.
+Directing credits include: Dear Scotland for The National Theatre of Scotland; Some Other Mother by AJ Taudevin; The Sweet Silver Song of the Lark by Molly Taylor; Fragile by David Greig as part of Theatre Uncut in New York; Could You Please Look Into The Camera by Mohammed Al Attar; Demons; and The Jeans Jacques Rousseau Show; and Associate Director on the National Theatre of Scotland's Truant by John Retallack.
 Her previous work with Grid Iron includes: Assistant Director on Barflies and the ten year anniversary remount of Decky Does A Bronco.

 Catrin is also the Artistic Director of A Moment's Peace Theatre Company, whose reputation for delivering innovative participatory arts projects across Scotland continues to grow.
-2015 will see them produce a new piece of theatre for young people called Eat Me created by Lewis Hetherington and Matt Addicott, as well as undertaking an exciting R&D process for their next large scale participatory project which will come to fruition in 2016. www.amomentspeace.co.uk
+In 2015, the company produced a new piece of theatre for young people called Eat Me created by Lewis Hetherington and Matt Addicott. www.amomentspeace.co.uk